Alexander Roberts Dunn: Later military career

 Dunn sold his commission at the end of the Crimean War, having conducted an affair with the wife of a fellow officer.
 She left her husband for Dunn.
 He returned to Canada in 1856, where he initially ran his family's estate, north of Toronto, and joined a local Masonic lodge.

-In 1857, the Indian Mutiny began.
+In May 1857, the Indian Mutiny began.
 Dunn assisted in raising a regiment in Canada for the British Army, the 100th (Prince of Wales's Royal Canadian) Regiment of Foot, which he joined with the rank of major.
-When the 100th Regiment was leaving for Britain, Dunn was presented with a sword which had been recently found on the Plains of Abraham, and was thought to have belonged to General Wolfe.
+In 1858, when the 100th Regiment was leaving for Britain, Dunn was presented with a sword which had been recently found on the Plains of Abraham, and was thought to have belonged to General Wolfe.
 After arriving in Britain, the 100th Regiment was sent to Gibraltar to act as garrison troops.

 Dunn exchanged into the 33rd Regiment of Foot in 1864, as a lieutenant-colonel.
 He was promoted to the rank of colonel in 1866, the youngest colonel in the British Army.
 At the start of the British Expedition to Abyssinia in 1868, he was given the command of the 33rd Regiment, the first Canadian to command a British regiment, but was killed in unusual circumstances during a hunting accident at Senafe before the military part of the campaign started.

-Death in Abyssinia
+Death

 The accounts of Dunn's death vary.
 It occurred at the town of Senafe in Abyssinia (now Eritrea).
 The official version from the 33rd Regiment is that Dunn was holding his rifle and trying to uncork a brandy flask, when the rifle slipped between his legs and discharged into his chest.
 He told his servant to run for a doctor, but by the time help arrived, Dunn was dead.
 However, another version is that Dunn dismounted from his horse and sent his servant to get water for the horse.
 When the servant returned, Dunn was found dead, possibly a suicide.
 Still other rumours circulated, possibly of murder.